jack11wagner/CryptoTrading-Algorithm/README.md

 # Trading-Algorithm
-Source code with multiple different trading Algorithms aimed at profiting off cryptocurrencies Training repository aimed at learning different strategies for algorithmic trading
+Source code with different trading Algorithms aimed at cryptocurrency markets

+This is more of a training repository for learning different strategies in algorithmic trading

+**Make sure to activate your virtual environment before trying to download requirements.txt**